Saurabh-Mudgal/Insta-Clone/README.md

 First you need to install Nodejs and npm, this is different depending on the OS you are running so it is easier to check the node [page](https://nodejs.org/en/download/)

-Install [expo](https://expo.io/learn), if it fails run you might need to run this with sudo
+Install [expo](https://expo.io/learn), if it fails run you might need to run:
 ```sh
 npm install expo-cli --global
 ```